Hyperelastic skin is skin that can be stretched beyond what is considered normal. The skin returns to normal after it is stretched.

 Hyperelasticity occurs when there is a problem with how the body makes collagen fibers.
 Collagen is a type of protein that makes up much of the body's tissue.

-Hyperelastic skin is most often seen in the Ehlers-Danlos syndrome.
-People with this disorder have very elastic skin and joints that can be bent more than is normally possible.
+Hyperelastic skin is most often seen in people who have Ehlers-Danlos syndrome.
+People with this disorder have very elastic skin.
+They also have joints that can be bent more than is normally possible.
 For this reason, they are sometimes referred to as rubber men or women.

 - Subcutaneous T-cell lymphoma